FOR YOUR PATIENTS

 The results indicate either positive or negative for usual interstital pneumonia (UIP), which helps guide next steps.

-This handout may help healthcare professionals discuss the Envisia classifier with patients and how the test works.
+This handout and video may help healthcare professionals discuss the Envisia classifier with patients and explain how the test works.

 Billing and reimbursement